tls-attestation/expat-charter/README.md

 The working group will engage with the research community on the formal analysis of the protocol artefacts in parallel with the specification work.

-We propose to use [Exported Authenticators (RFC9261)](https://datatracker.ietf.org/doc/rfc9261/) as the post-handshake mechanism and [Conceptual Message Wrapper (CMW)](https://datatracker.ietf.org/doc/draft-ietf-rats-msg-wrap/) as the format for the attestation credential.
+The WG will consider using [Exported Authenticators (RFC9261)](https://datatracker.ietf.org/doc/rfc9261/) as the post-handshake mechanism and [Conceptual Message Wrapper (CMW)](https://datatracker.ietf.org/doc/draft-ietf-rats-msg-wrap/) as the format for the attestation credential.

 # Dependencies and Liaisons

 The working group will keep the TLS and RATS working groups, as well as the Confidential Computing Consortium (CCC) Attestation SIG informed of its activities by presenting updates at their meetings and requesting reviews.

-Regarding the formal analysis aspects, the working group will similarly engage with the UFM research group.
+The working group will engage with the UFM research group regarding formal analysis of the resulting work.

 # Program of Work